-No cream is needed for this lusciously creamy potato soup swirled with pesto for extra oomph!
+No cream is needed for this lusciously creamy pesto potato soup!
 Light and gluten-free, you’re free to splurge a little on your choice of toppings!
 Keep it vegetarian with chopped green onion, red pepper flakes, and melted cheese, or channel your inner T-rex with a little crispy bacon.

 Last time we spoke I promised you nothing but gloriously green recipes from now until St. Patrick’s Day.
 Naturally green, I might add, since the only food coloring we need here is the vibrant color from fruits and veggies.
 How super crunchy of me, I know.
 You may come here the food, but I have it on good authority that quite a few of you stick around so I can sass you over ditching the sketch and eating your veggies.